Online Safety

 issues, scams and cyberbullying.
 Teaching online safety helps children protect personal information, avoid harmful content, and use technology responsibly.

-Parents: Safety Checklist
+Parents' Safety Checklist

 • Set device passcodes and create child accounts